Lúthien and Beren: Earlier versions

 In the various versions of The Tale of Tinúviel, Tolkien's earliest form of the tale, as published in The Book of Lost Tales, her original name is Tinúviel.
 Beren is, in this earlier version, an Elf (specifically a Noldo, or Gnome), and Sauron has not yet emerged.
 In his place, they face Tevildo, the Prince of Cats, a monstrous cat who is the principal enemy of the Valinorean hound Huan.
-However Tolkien initially created the character of Beren as a mortal man before this in an even earlier but erased version of the tale.
+However, Tolkien initially created the character of Beren as a mortal man before this in an even earlier but erased version of the tale.

-The story is also told in an epic poem in The Lays of Beleriand, upon which most of the finer details of her life and relationship to Beren is extracted from in this article, since The Silmarillion provides only a generalization of the tale.
+The story is also told in an epic poem in The Lays of Beleriand, upon which most of the finer details of her life and relationship to Beren are extracted from in this article, since The Silmarillion provides only a generalization of the tale.

 Analysis

 The philologist and Tolkien scholar Tom Shippey writes that Tolkien based the tale of Beren and Lúthien on the classical legend of Orpheus in the underworld, and embroiders this framework with story elements from multiple folktales, myths, and legends.
 These include the Finnish Kalevala, the Welsh Mabinogion, the Norse Saga of the Volsungs, the Icelandic Prose Edda, the Old English Genesis B, and the German folktale "Rapunzel".
 Shippey comments that Tolkien "had not yet freed himself from his sources – as if trying to bring in all the older bits of literature that he liked instead of forging a story with an impetus of its own."

 Tom Shippey on some of the many sources for Tolkien's tale of Beren and Lúthien: principally the tale of Orpheus and Eurydice, but with the addition of story elements from myths, legends, and folktales from different periods.